XGraphKhipu/exampleUbiquitiStartUP/README.md

 # exampleUbiquitiStartUP
-example how to run script at startup to Ubiquiti
+example how to run script in the startup to Ubiquiti

-connecto to Ubiquiti thought ssh
+connect to Ubiquiti thought ssh

 vi /etc/system.cfg